bryanwhiting/blog/_templates/new-post.md

 <%*

-/// Define the list of folders const folders = ["book-reviews", "christianity", "gratitude", "posts"];
+/// Define the list of folders const folders = ["book-review", "christianity", "gratitude", "posts"];

 // Use the suggester to let the user choose a folder let folder = await tp.system.suggester(folders, folders);